 Income Type Exempted Amount Income received as a result of being insured in the social and health insurance scheme 100% Inheritance and gifts Inheritance received by a first-degree related person.
-Farmer received agricultural land (under specific conditions) Person receiving a dwelling (under specific conditions) Pensions 100% in case of retirement Games of chance income 100%- Gains from casinos and slot machines Organized social and humanitarian help 100% Income derived in line with legislative related to disability persons 100%
+Farmer received agricultural land (under specific conditions) The person receiving a dwelling (under specific conditions) Pensions 100% in case of retirement Games of Chance income 100%- Gains from casinos and slot machines Organized social and humanitarian help 100% Income derived in line with legislation related to disability persons 100%

-Scholarships 100% for scholarships up to RSD 38.458 RSD per month Unemployment benefits 100% Redundancy and retirement payments Subject to limitations
+Scholarships 100% for scholarships up to RSD 43.160 RSD per month Unemployment benefits 100% Redundancy and retirement payments Subject to limitations

-Additionally, the following are the non-taxable amounts of payments/benefits done by employer
+Additionally, the following are the non-taxable amounts of payments/benefits done by the employer

-Daily allowance for business trip in the country - up to RSD 3.241 (approx. EUR 27) per day
+- Daily allowance for business trips in the country up to RSD 3.380 (approx. EUR 28) per day - Daily allowance for business trips abroad up to 90 EUR - Business trip transportation cost up to 9.855 RSD ( approx. EUR 84) - Public transportation cost for coming to and going from work up to RSD 5.630 (approx. EUR 48) - Compensation for use of own vehicle for a business trip - 30% of the cost of 1l of gasoline per kilometer of trip - Remuneration for accommodation and meal expenses on a business trip - must be justified by bills and is fully non-taxable - Severance pay at time of retirement either prescribed by the Company Act or two-fold average monthly salary (Labor Law prescribed) - Redundancy severance pay 1/3 of salary for each year of employment with the employer making the payment - Compensation for expenses of burial of employee, his/ her spouse or child - RSD 98.534 (approx..
+EUR 842) - Solidarity bonus in case of tredeath of an employee or member of his family or of a company retiree - RSD 98.534 (approx. EUR 842) - Solidarity bonus in case of long or serious illness, rehabilitation, or disability - RSD 56.307 (approx..
+EUR 480) - Solidarity bonus for the abatement of consequences of flood or other acts of god or in other extraordinary circumstances - Anniversary reward RSD 28.152 (approx..
+EUR 240) - Loan for the purchase of heating material, school books, and winter supply of pickled vegetables and fruit preserves - Christmas gifts for children of employees up to 15 years of age 14.077 (approx..
+EUR 120) - Scholarships for pupils and students up to RSD 43.160 per month (approx..
+EUR 368 ) - Additional health insurance and retirement plan premiums - RSD 8.449 (approx..
+EUR 72) per month

-- Daily allowance for business trips abroad up to RSD 9.449 (approx...
-EUR 80) - Public transportation cost for coming to and going from work - up to RSD 5,398 (approx. EUR 47) - Compensation for use of own vehicle for business trip 30% of the cost of 1l of gasoline as per kilometer of trip - Remuneration for accommodation and meal expenses on a business trip - must be justified by bills and is fully non-taxable - Severance pay at time of retirement either prescribed by Company Act or two-fold average monthly salary (Labor Law prescribed) - Redundancy severances pay 1/3 of salary for each year of employment with the employer making the payment - Compensation for expenses of burial of employee, his/ her spouse or child - RSD 94,472 (approx. EUR 810) - Solidarity bonus-in case of death of employee or member of his family or of a company retiree - RSD 94,472 (approx. EUR 810) - Solidarity bonus in case of long or serious illness, rehabilitation, or disability - RSD 53,986 (approx. EUR 460) - Solidarity bonus for the abatement of consequences of flood or other acts of God or in other extraordinary circumstances - Anniversary reward RSD 26,991 (approx. EUR 230) - Loan for the purchase of heating material, schoolbooks and winter supply of pickled vegetables and fruit preserves - Christmas gifts for children of employees up to 15 years of age 13,497 (approx. EUR 115) - Scholarships for pupils and students up to RSD 41,381 per month (approx. EUR 350) - Additional health insurance and retirement plan premiums - RSD 8101 (approx. EUR 70) per month All non-taxable amounts are adjusted once a year during January and are valid for the next 12 months.
+All non-taxable amounts are adjusted once a year during January and are valid for the next 12 months.